Carlos Santana Player Props: Pirates vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in the league.
+- The Diamondbacks have the 18th-ranked team ERA across all MLB pitching staffs (4.38).

-- The Diamondbacks' 4.43 team ERA ranks 20th across all league pitching staffs.
+- The Diamondbacks rank 16th in baseball in home runs given up (102 total, 1.1 per game).

-- The Diamondbacks rank 18th in baseball in home runs surrendered (102 total, 1.1 per game).
+- The righty last pitched on Tuesday against the New York Mets, when he went 5 2/3 innings, allowing four earned runs while giving up five hits.

-- In 38 games this season, he has a 2.76 ERA and 11.6 strikeouts per nine innings, while opponents are hitting .256 against him.
+- In 10 games this season, the 30-year-old has amassed an ERA of 6.52, with 7.3 strikeouts per nine innings.
+Opponents are hitting .283 against him.

 © 2023 Data Skrive.
 All rights reserved.